e-commerce-cse-442/Books2Go/README.md

 After you clone the repo, go to the root directroy and run `npm install` again to make sure you install all dependencies.

 After the dependencies install, you can run `npm start` to build and run the application.
 The website will be available on localhost:8000.

+Nonimportant change to make new push to developing to make equal with main.